celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

   * Action Item 4 - Mesut Boztas and Enver Yilmaz to discuss all the tasks related with PBIs, share the work and start the implementation of the Code Challenge

 - Decision 5 – After carefully examining the User Stories, the team is confident to implement the Code Challenge using Dynamics F&O infrastructure, except;
-  * Discrepancy 1 – After logging out of the Dynamics the Microsoft existing infrastructure will not forward the User to login page, where Etg thinks this is not affecting the main workflow.
+  * Issue 1 – The team is not sure whether the User will be redirected to Login page after logging out.
 Though the test case for the last bullet of the User Story #2 (Log Out of the Application) will certainly fail.
   * Update 1 – Etg team thinks a “Planned” status should be added as the 4th label to project status labels (Created, Submitted, Approved)

 ## "Code Challenge" Daily Scrum Meeting - 1